JonathanCSmith/biocompute-dm/README.md

         biocompute-dm ALL=(ALL) NOPASSWD: [path to script]

   * Ensure that the files are owned by root and have 700 permissions! (this prevents nefarious execution)

-  * Note, the current sftp add_user scripts use hash passwords, for this you must install whois
+- Create your own config.py by copying the template and inserting the relevant information.

+- Follow database instructions for "New database schema"
+  * Note: all commands within manage.py should be called as your biocompute-dm user (or the owner of the error.log directory)

 ### Database Commands
 #### New database schema

-- Create a mysql db
+- Create a mysql db according to your config.py
-- run db_create.py
-- run db_migrate.py

-#### First time setup

-- run db_create.py
-- run db_upgrade.py

-#### Schema update

-- run db_migrate.py
+- Setup a user with properties that corresponds to your config.py for accessing the db above (local only)
+- as biocompute-dm user in the website root: flask_environment/bin/python manage.py update

 ### Apache2 Best Practices